Documentation

 .Table_custom_cell .row_1.col_2 { background-color: red; }

-The above declaration will change a background color only for a cell in the first row and the second column.
+The above declaration will change the background color only for a cell in the first row and the second column.

 .Table_not_first { }